SMAC-Group/course_intro_statistics/slides/chapter2_diet2.md

 alternative hypothesis: true location shift is less than 0
 ```

-Therefore, by rejecting the null hypothesis for the both tests II and III, the first claim regarding the greater average weight loss provided by diet C compared to the other two diets is reasonable.
-Indeed, we can conclude, at the 95% confidence level, that the mean of diet C is significant lower than both diets A and B.  Moreover, the second claim regarding the similarities of diets A and B in terms of average weight loss is also plausible.
-While the equivalence can't be proven, we fail to reject the null hypothesis and therefore it is plausible that the two diet have comparable efficacy.
+Therefore, by rejecting the null hypothesis for both tests II and III, the first claim regarding the larger average weight loss provided by diet C compared to the other two diets is reasonable.
+Indeed, we can conclude, at the 95% confidence level, that the mean weight loss of diet C is significant larger than both diets A and B.  Moreover, the second claim regarding the similarities of diets A and B in terms of average weight loss is also plausible.
+While the equivalence can't be proven, we fail to reject the null hypothesis and therefore it is plausible to say that the two diets have comparable effectiveness in terms of weight loss.